Synthesis of GSH Conjugates

 N-acetylcysteine (NAC) can be used as a thiol acceptor instead of GSH to form NAC conjugates.

-Production of a drug GSH conjugate and structure confirmation
+Production of a drug GSH conjugate by chemical synthesis and structure confirmation

 In one client project over 100 mg of a GSH conjugate was produced through incubating the parent drug in weakly basic conditions in the presence of reduced glutathione.
 The material was purified to > 99% purity by LC-ELSD and the point of attachment confirmed by NMR spectroscopy.